 However, I have grown to think that a lot of the richness of the Buddhist teachings have been lost and that this is sometimes to the detriment of the person following the course.
 It is for this reason that when you attend a longer meditation retreat, this information is again introduced, although in a strict secular way.

-And specially for you who are inclined towards spirituality or Buddhist thought, but who are strongly rooted in western culture and scientific thought, comes a course for zen monk and peace Nobel nominee Thich Nhat Hanh (see his books on amazon here).
+And especially for you who are inclined towards spirituality or Buddhist thought, but who are strongly rooted in western culture and scientific thought, comes a course for zen monk and peace Nobel nominee Thich Nhat Hanh (see his books on amazon here).

 To be honest, I do not think this course is well fitted for beginners as he will not cover the bases in great detail.
 And if you are starting out, learning the basics is essentially what you need to do.